mikecann/ourfiles/README.md

 bun dev:self-host
 ```

-It should now be working for you :)
+It should now have opened a browser window for you to use.